National Physical Laboratory (United Kingdom): Email

 Derek Barber proposed a network mail protocol and implemented it on the EIN in 1979, the first European implementation of electronic mail.
 Jon Postel referenced Barber's work in his first paper on Internet email, published in the Internet Experiment Note series.

 Secure communication

 In the early 1990s, the NPL developed three formal specifications of the MAA: one in Z, one in LOTOS, and one in VDM.
 The VDM specification became part of the 1992 revision of the International Standard 8731–2, and three implementations in C, Miranda, and Modula-2.

 Electromagnetics

 A 2020 study by researchers from Queen Mary University of London and NPL successfully used microwaves to measure blood-based molecules known to be influenced by dehydration.

 Metrology

 The National Physical Laboratory is involved with new developments in metrology, such as researching metrology for, and standardising, nanotechnology.
 It is mainly based at the Teddington site, but also has a site in Huddersfield for dimensional metrology and an underwater acoustics facility at Wraysbury Reservoir near Heathrow Airport.

+Timing

+The National Timing Centre (NTC) Programme has been developed to provide a time infrastructure system for research and technology.
+In 2025, £68 million was awarded to the National Physical Laboratory to further develop the NTC.